Why Sleep Matters

 +/- 30 minutes buffer time in bed for falling asleep & wakeups

-9 hours sleep for some, a little less may work for others
+9 hours sleep may be needed by some, a little less may work for others

 Quality